sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/budgets.markdown

 ## GPU nodes

 Use of the GPU nodes requires access to appropriate GPU resource budget (measured in GPU-hours rather than CPU hours) _and_ a budget of CPU resource.
 When resource is allocated to projects which need GPU resource, 128 core-hours of CPU budget should be allocated along with every 3 GPU-hours of GPU budget.
 This ensures GPU jobs are not rejected due to lack of resource to run the CPU (host) code which benefits from the GPU acceleration.

-## Querying available budget

-Information on querying budgets from the command line will appear here.